 Upscale shopping is available at The Forum on Peachtree Parkway where residents pop into its boutiques and specialty shops.
 Peachtree Corners Town Center is located just across the street and a pedestrian bridge will connect the two complexes in 2019.
 Their many restaurants range from fine dining to family friendly.
 For those who prefer to cook at home, both Trader Joes and Sprouts Farmers Market are located in these complexes.
 Residents find loads of entertainment options at The Town Center’s CinéBistro and Town Green—the site of fun, free events such as movies, concerts, yoga, and family game night.

 Find even more fun all around Peachtree Corners, including the 6-theater NCG Cinema, 2 Publix Supermarkets, Ingles Market and ALDI grocery store.
-Several small shopping malls are scattered throughout the city containing shopping, dining, salon, and recreational options.
+Several other small shopping malls are scattered throughout the city of Peachtree Corners.
+Find lots of other shopping, dining, salon, and recreational options in them.
+Learn more about Peachtree Corners Shopping & Entertainment.

 A drive through its lovely neighborhoods or a visit to its many parks shows visitors why Peachtree Corners maintains its Tree City designation.
-Beautiful and serene Simpsonwood Park and neighboring Jones Bridge Park sit on the Chattahoochee River.
+Beautiful and serene parks sit nearby on the Chattahoochee River.
 They are well-developed gems, with several pavilions, grills, walking trails, soccer fields and a large playground.
-People floating down the river in kayaks, canoes, and inner tubes are familiar sights at these locales.
-Pinckneyville Park includes large and active Soccer and Baseball complexes to complement its pond, walking and biking trails, skating bowl, fenced dog park, pavilions, grills, and more.
-Children love the Town Green’s interactive fountain, slide, and play area.
+They are complemented by a large and active Soccer and Baseball complex complete with walking and biking trails, skating bowl, fenced dog park, pavilions, grills, and more.

 If you like this, share it